psychtek/ContainR/README.md

 <img src="inst/figures/print_settings_command.png" align="centre"/>

-The `proc()` will display the running container which at this point we have nothing built or running:
+The `proc()` will display the running container which at this point, we have nothing built or running:

 <img src="inst/figures/check_process.png" align="centre"/>